- Features and Benefits

 - Statistics and Monitoring

-Rate limiting use cases that fall into this scenario range from implementing functional requirements related to a business scenario -- for example, where requests from paying customers is prioritised over requests from non-paying trial users -- to implementing cross functional requirements, such as resilience from a malicious actor attempting to issue a denial-of-service (DoS) attack.
+Rate limiting use cases that fall into this scenario range from implementing functional requirements related to a business scenario -- for example, where requests from paying customers is prioritized over requests from non-paying trial users -- to implementing cross-functional requirements, such as resilience from a malicious actor attempting to issue a denial-of-service (DoS) attack.